marcodb26/TabMania/README-DEV.md

 # TabMania for developers
+Here are a few commands you can call from the dev tool console (some work only on the background page, some only on the popups) to monitor the state of the extension, or make changes.

 * Call `settingsStore.setOptionDevMode(true)` to enable extra options and menus for developers
   - For now this only adds the _Extended tabId_ configuration checkbox
   - You might want to reload the popup for the changes to take effect

+* Performance statistics (only for the popup console)
+  - Call `perfProf.showAsyncQueues()` to see the performance of AsyncQueues
-* Call `tmStats()` on the dev tools console of the popup to see some popup performance statistics.
+  - Call `perfProf.showStats()` to see some general popup performance statistics.
+  - Call `perfProf.showSearch()` to see performance statistics related to the search functionality.

-* Call `tmStorage()` to get a full view of all chrome.storage variables currently set.
+* Call `tmUtils.showStorage()` to get a full view of all chrome.storage variables currently set.
+* Call `tmUtils.clearStorage()` in the background page console to reset all persisted state to default

 * Call `popupDockerBg.showState()` in the background page console to find the state of the popup (docked or undocked)